Day trading: Profitability and risks

+A 2019 research paper analyzed the performance of individual day traders in the Brazilian equity futures market.
+Based on trading records from 2012 to 2017, it was concluded that day trading Brazilian equity futures is almost uniformly unprofitable:

 An article in Forbes quoting someone from an educational trading website stated that "the success rate for day traders is estimated to be around only 10%, so ...
 90% are losing money," adding "only 1% of [day] traders really make money."

 Techniques

-Day trading requires a sound and rehearsed method to provide a statistical edge on each trade and should not be engaged without proper knowledge and education.
-Although trading knowledge were previously only for Wall Street, now the education and strategy has been readily available for normal traders as well.
-Several classic books are available for day traders such as How to Day Trade for a Living by Andrew Aziz or Trading for a Living by Dr Alexander Elder.
+Day trading requires a sound and rehearsed method to provide a statistical edge on each trade and should not be engaged on a whim.

 The following are several basic trading strategies by which day traders attempt to make profits.
 In addition, some day traders also use contrarian investing strategies (more commonly seen in algorithmic trading) to trade specifically against irrational behavior from day traders using the approaches below.
 It is important for a trader to remain flexible and adjust techniques to match changing market conditions.

-Some of these approaches require short selling stocks; the trader borrows stock from their broker and sells the borrowed stock, hoping that the price will fall and they will be able to purchase the shares at a lower price, thus keeping the difference as their profit.
-There are several technical problems with short sales: the broker may not have shares to lend in a specific issue, the broker can call for the return of its shares at any time, and some restrictions are imposed in America by the U.S. Securities and Exchange Commission on short-selling (see uptick rule for details).
-Some of these restrictions (in particular the uptick rule) don't apply to trades of stocks that are actually shares of an exchange-traded fund (ETF).

-Minimizing risk capital

-Many successful day traders risk less than 1% to 2% of their account per trade.
+Swing trading

 Trend following

 Trend following, or momentum trading, is a strategy used in all trading time-frames, assumes that financial instruments which have been rising steadily will continue to rise, and vice versa with falling.
 Traders can profit by buying an instrument which has been rising, or short selling a falling one, in the expectation that the trend will continue.
 These traders use technical analysis to identify trends.

+Szakmary and Lancaster (2015) validate the effectiveness of trend following in the U.S. stock market, demonstrating its potential for generating positive returns.
+Similarly, research by Blackstar Funds highlights rigorous applications of trend following in commodities, financial futures, and currencies, although its application to stock trading presented challenges.